wliuseis/CalAuxPlane/README.md

 # CalAuxPlane
-A fortran code to calculate the auxiliary plane from a given plane of the focal mechanism.
+A Fortran code to calculate the auxiliary plane from a given plane of the focal mechanism.

 ## Reference
 Stein & Wysession (2003).
 An introduction to seismology, earthquakes, and Earth structure.